Romuald Traugutt: January Uprising

 While the January Uprising broke out in January 1863, Traugutt remained reluctant to take part in the insurrection until April 1863.
 Traugutt participated in a few skirmishes, before his unit was destroyed in Battle of Kołodno in July 1863.
 Routed, he hid in Eliza Orzeszkowa's estate before making his way to Warsaw.
 There he presented himself to the National Government and was granted the title of General on 15 August.

 Traugutt embarked on a diplomatic mission to France, hoping to garner support for the Uprising.
 Following the mission's failure, he returned to Poland and earned the support of the White faction.
 After the Reds lost power, Traugutt was selected as the dictator of the uprising on 17 October 1863.

 Traugutt's leadership was secret in nature.
 Adopting the nom de guerre Michał Czarnecki, he led the uprising from his apartment at Smolna Street 3 and pretended to be a merchant from Galicia to further obscure his identity.
 As dictator, Traugutt attempted to reform guerrilla units into a professional army and – on 23 December 1863 – summoned representatives from Congress Poland to discuss the abolition of serfdom.

 Recognizing the difficult financial situation of the uprising, Traugutt attempted to take loans from domestic and foreign banks, with no success.
 After failing to garner foreign states' support for a military intervention, he turned to revolutionaries, such as Giuseppe Garibaldi, for help.

 Despite his noted religious devotion and correspondence with Pope Pious IX, Traugutt blocked sending funds to Rome, meant for the beatification of Josaphat Kuntsevych.

 Arrest and execution

-After the failure of the uprising, Traugutt's real identity was revealed by Artur Goldman, a participant of the uprising arrested by the Russian police earlier in the month, and arrested in Helena Kirkorowa's apartment on the night of 10-11 April 1864.
+After the failure of the uprising, Traugutt's real identity was revealed by Artur Goldman, a participant of the uprising arrested by the Russian police earlier in the month in Helena Kirkorowa's apartment on the night of 10–11 April 1864.

 On 19 July he was sentenced to death for his role in the uprising.
 Traugutt was hanged at the Warsaw Citadel on 5 August 1864, alongside rebel commanders Rafał Krajewski, Józef Toczyski, Roman Żuliński and Jan Jeziorański.